Post-Event/composite-2.0-mockup/PRODUCT_SPEC.md

 **Tab Bar Positioning**
 - Located between content area and input field
 - Horizontal layout with left-aligned tabs
+- Three tabs: Suggestions, Chat History, Settings
-- Action buttons (Settings icon button) positioned on right side
+- Action button (Sharing button) positioned on right side
 - Subtle separator line or visual break from content area

 **Tab Behavior**
-- Two primary tabs: Suggestions, Chat History
+- Three primary tabs: Suggestions, Chat History, Settings
+- All tabs are **toggleable** (click to show/hide their content)
+- Multiple tabs can be closed simultaneously (content area disappears entirely)
+- Only one tab can be active/open at a time (mutually exclusive)
 - Tabs expand on selection (show icon + label)
 - Tabs collapse when inactive (show icon only, fixed width ~40px)
 - Active tab styling: